-- A candidate who is appointed to the Indian Police Service on the results of an earlier examination and continues to be a member of that service will not be eligible to opt for the Indian Police Service in Civil Services Examination, 2019
+- A candidate who is appointed to the IPS on the results of an earlier examination & continues to be a member of that service will not be entitled to opt for the Indian Police Service (IPS) in UPSC Examination.

 (VI) Physical Standards -

 An aspirant must be physically fit according to physical standards for admission to UPSC Examination, 2019 as per guidelines given in Appendix - III of Rules for Examination published in the Gazette of India 02/2019.